inbo/tutorials/content/tutorials/spatial_wfs_services/index.md

 called ‘pagination’ can be used to obtain all features one is interested in by sending multiple requests to the server.
 The service is available from version ‘2.0.0’ onwards.
-Servers running older versions may or may not have support for ‘pagination’.
+Servers running older versions may or may not have support for ‘pagination.’

 We will use the ‘Watervlakken’ WFS service for this example.